Verpous/AlwaysShadow/README.md

 2. Change the location where Instant Replay stores temp files
 3. Create, delete, or modify your Whitelist.txt file

-It is recommended to turn on Desktop Capture in your GeForce Experience settings otherwise Instant Replay will constantly be getting toggled on/off when you're in the desktop.
-If Desktop Capture being off is important to you, you can disable the open/close Instant Replay notification to at least hide the fact that the program is bugging out.

 AlwaysShadow turns on Instant Replay by simulating the keypresses for the shortcut that toggles it in GeForce Experience, which by default is Alt+Shift+F10.
 This may cause AlwaysShadow to change your keyboard language because the default shortcut for cycling between languages in Windows is Alt+Shift.
 To resolve this issue, it is recommended to go to your GeForce Experience settings and change the shortcut for toggling Instant Replay.
 I use Ctrl+Shift+F10.
 Remember that after changing the shortcut you will need to exit and relaunch this program.

 ## Download